AnEmortalKid/avocapture/docs/extensions/development.md

   - Run the app with an `AVOCAPTURE_DEBUG` environment variable set to `true` to skip version checking.
   - either bump the version
   - delete the `%APPDATA%/avocapture/extensions` directory for your extension.
+- Avocapture can load your extension if you have `npm` installed instead of a zip in order to make development faster.